Measuring Comodules and Enrichment: Enrichment of modules in comodules

-have right adjoints via Theorem \ref{Kelly}.
-Indeed both functors are cocontinuous by diagrams (\ref{cocontotimesX}) and (\ref{cocontbarHN}) respectively, and the domain $\Comod$ is locally presentable by Theorem \ref{ModComodlp}.
-However, the general fibred adjunctions method provides with a better understanding of the structures involved.
-For example, we obtain the extra information that $\overline{\Hom}(X_C,Y_D)$ is a $\HOM(C,D)$-comodule and $Q(M_A,N_B)$ is a $P(A,B)$-comodule. \end{rmk}

-\subsection{Enrichment of modules in comodules}
+\section{Enrichment of modules in comodules}

-Similarly to how the enrichment of monoids in comonoids, Theorem \ref{monoidenrichment}. was established in \cite[\S 5]{Measuringcomonoid}, we will now combine the defining isomorphism for the universal measuring comodule with the theory of actions of monoidal categories, in order to show how we can enrich the global category of modules in the global category of comodules.
+Similarly to how Theorem~\ref{monoidenrichment} established the enrichment of monoids in comonoids in \cite[\S 5]{Measuringcomonoid}, we will now use universal measuring comodules and the theory of actions of monoidal categories to enrich the global category of modules in the global category of comodules.